leFooc/utan/README.md

 If you stumbled accross this repository, welcome to my inner world.

 This repo contains a various of my config files.
-Feel free to use!
+With that being said, I'd rather not update this repo frequently.

-With that being said, i'd rather not update this repo frequently.
+Feel free to use btw!